binalyze/n8n-nodes-binalyze-air/README.md

 - `closeCase` - Close a specific case
 - `create` - Create a new case
 - `get` - Retrieve a specific case
+  - **Simplified:** Only requires the case ID - no organization selection needed
 - `getActivities` - Get activities for a specific case
 - `getEndpoints` - Get endpoints for a specific case
 - `getAll` - Retrieve many cases